 - Moringaceae longituba

-Regular pruning helps keep moringa plants healthy and promote leaf growth, curb breaching, and prevent the tree from becoming too tall.
-If left un-pruned, moringa plants will become tall with many branches, few leaves, and only flower near the top of the branches which makes harvesting difficult.
+Regular pruning helps keep moringa plants healthy and promotes leaf growth while preventing the tree from becoming too tall.
+If left unpruned, moringa plants will become tall with many branches, few leaves, and will only flower near the top of the branches, which makes harvesting difficult.
 Pruning regularly and encouraging branching also helps to increase the harvest of the leaves, flowers, pods, and seeds, which are all edible, as are the roots.